 Because no one can forecast interest rate fluctuations, this technique produces liquidity for one component of the ladder each year beginning with the first year.
 The objective is to be able to reinvest that surrender charge money at a greater rate and keep the ladder method running.

 At the end of the surrender charge term, you can fully cash out the MYGA and receive your money back in full, plus interest.
 Furthermore, many but not all, MYGAs allow you to withdraw a small percentage of the account value each year without penalty.

 It is important to compare CDs from all banks and MYGAs from all annuity providers.
 It is a competitive market for both products; shop comparatively for the best set rates in your state that meet your time term.

 So, which is preferable: a CD or an MYGA?
 The answer is, neither.
-Both of these goods are wonderful legally guaranteed products that can be combined to help you reach your secure money goals.
-Which is better really comes down to personal preference and how exactly you want your money to begin working for you in the long run.
+In fact, when you combine CDs and MYGA can help you reach your secure money goals because they’re guaranteed.
+Which is better ultimately comes down to personal preference and how exactly you want your money to begin working for you in the long run.

 Ready To Take the Next Steps?

-When you are ready to take the next steps in terms of your financial future, you will likely have some questions, and maybe even some concerns, regarding your options especially if you are trying to choose between an MYGA and a CD.
+When you are ready to take the next steps in terms of your financial future, you will likely have some questions, and maybe even some concerns, regarding your options especially if you are trying to comparing benefits of a MYGA vs CD.
 At Pillar Life Insurance our highly trained and very helpful staff is ready to assist you in every way to ensure that your needs are met, your questions answered and your concerns are resolved.
 Contact us today to better prepare for your financial future.